adafruit/Adafruit_IO_Arduino/README.md

 to AIO and then enters deep power-saving sleep for a period is perfect to use with this library.

+An alternative is the [Adafruit MQTT library](https://github.com/adafruit/Adafruit_MQTT_Library) which uses the MQTT protocol to talk to Adafruit IO.
+This is good for devices that are always on and need to keep a connection alive to to be quickly notified of changes.

 Currently this library supports the send API to send a value to a feed and the receive/last API to get the latest value from a feed.